njadid/asynch_py/docs/builtin_models.rst

   \frac{ds_p}{dt} &= p(t) \cdot c_1 - q_{pc} - e_p \\
   \frac{ds_s}{dt} &= p(t) \cdot c_2 - q_{sc} - e_s.

 Here, precipitation and potential evaporation are given as the time series :math:`p(t)` and :math:`e_{pot}(t)`, measured in :math:`mm/hr` and :math:`mm/month`, respectively.
 The function :math:`q_{in}(t)` is the total discharge entering the channel from the channels of parent links, measured in :math:`m^3/s`.
 A flux moves water from the water ponded on the surface to the channel, and another flux moves water from the subsurface to the channel.
-These are defined by
+These are defined by:

 .. math::

   q_{pc} &= k_2 \cdot s_p \hspace{.2in} [m/min] \\
   q_{sc} &= k_3 \cdot s_s \hspace{.2in} [m/min].

-Further fluxes representing evaporation are given by
+Further fluxes representing evaporation are given by:

 .. math::